JeremiahKaren/35percent.github.io/_posts/2020-04-23-reality-for-traders-elephant-castle-shoppping-centre.md

 ---
 layout: post
 published: true
-title: 'The harsh reality of relocation for shopping centre traders'
+title: The harsh reality of relocation for shopping centre traders
-subtitle: 'Law centre survey shows that nearly half of traders have nowhere to go'
+subtitle: Law centre survey shows that nearly half of traders have nowhere to go
 ---
 The [Southwark Law Centre](http://www.southwarklawcentre.org.uk/) (SLC) has written to Southwark Council, detailing the shortcomings of the relocation of the independent traders from the Elephant & Castle shopping centre, prior to its demolition on 31 July 2020.
 The letter is supported by Latin Elephant and Up the Elephant, which includes the 35% Campaign.